Ma-Lab-biophysics/DeepAllo/README.md

-# DeepAllo: probing protein allostery with molecular dynamics and deep-learning-based analysis
+# DeepAllo: probing protein allostery with molecular dynamics and deep learning

 This tool extracts residue center-of-mass distance descriptors from MD trajectories and trains a deep learning model.